kavonraggs/capstone-2/README.md

 # Taco The Town
-Console-based POS application for Taco The Town Taco Shop
+Console-based POS application for Taco The Town Taco Shop built using Java

+# Author
+Name: Kavon Raggs

 ## Features
 - Tacos / Burritos : Pick size, shell, toppings, and if deep-fried